 - Well Thought Out Twinkles: Very early version that starts with the bridge of the Carnavas version.
 Slower than the final.
 Brian's vocals are under heavy effects throughout the track, and there's no lyrics on the later bridge at all.

-- Dream at Tempo 119: Closely matches the speed and arrangement of the later 2004 demo, right down to the ambient sounds of cars.
+- Dream at Tempo 119: Slower than the later 2004 demo (actually around 119bpm), but the arrangement is very similar, right down to the ambient sounds of cars.
 Brian's vocals are a little scratchy and off-key (and affected, naturally), but generally okay.

 - Kissing Families: Is actually the earlier Pine Marten split version of the song, which was recorded in 2002.
 The band must've held onto this version as they felt it was a strong showing.
 I'm inclined to agree.
 Much slower than the later 2004 demo/Pikul version, but very similar arrangement.

 - The Fuzz: True to my speculation, this is in fact the Pikul version.
 It's very roughly mixed; the two drum tracks throughout are at very different levels, which doesn't help the ragged MP3 compression any.
 Mark's backing vocals are far more audible, and the guitars are pushed down in the mix.
 You can really hear how neutered the bass on the Pikul mix is compared to this.

 - Lazy Eye: A very early version, in fact slower than the 2004 demo.
 Very pleasant, with some whale noise guitar in the verses which I can only guess is Kennedy's doing because it's not in any other version.
 Brian's vocals are very quiet, very shy, and the bridge sees him burying them in effects again.
 Otherwise, it's pretty much the same arrangement, right down to Nikki's harmonizing post-bridge.
 Possibly my favorite version of the song to date.